Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Introduction

-\textbf{Contribution 3}: In~\cref{sec:theory-tabular}, we analyze the proposed actor-critic framework in the simplified tabular setting.
-In particular, in~\cref{thm:meta-entropy}, we reduce the problem of analyzing the sub-optimality in the entropy-regularized value function to (i) bounding the policy evaluation error for the critic and (ii) bounding the regret for an online convex optimization problem related to the policy optimization step for the actor.
-For (i), we analyze the error incurred by a finite number of applications of the hard or soft Bellman operator (\cref{cor:npg-spma-pe-no-entropy}).
-For (ii), we bound the regret for actor entropy-regularized variants of both $\NPG$ and $\SPMA$ (\cref{cor:npg-spma-regret-guarantee}).
+\textbf{Contribution 3}: Unlike prior work that extends $\SAC$ to discrete-action settings or studies its weak empirical performance~\citep{christodoulou2019soft, xu2021target, zhou2022revisiting}, our framework has a strong theoretical foundation.
+In~\cref{sec:theory-tabular}, we analyze the proposed methods in the tabular setting under asymmetric actor and critic entropy and establish the first convergence guarantees for such methods.
+Moreover, when the actor and critic entropy is coupled, we recover the convergence rates in~\citet{vieillard2020leverage}.
+More concretely, in~\cref{thm:meta-entropy}, we reduce the problem of analyzing the sub-optimality in the entropy-regularized value function to (i) bounding the policy evaluation error for the critic and (ii) bounding the regret for an online convex optimization problem related to the policy update step for the actor.
 Our modular framework can be used to analyze different combinations of the actor and critic.
-For example, in~\cref{corr:soft-npg-pe-no-entropy}, we use our framework to provide a theoretical guarantee for the $\NPG$ update with actor entropy and $m$ steps of the hard Bellman operator for policy evaluation, a variant that matches the performance of $\DQN$.
-Compared to~\citet{vieillard2020leverage} that couples the actor and critic entropy, and only analyzes one application of the Bellman operator, our framework is more flexible.
+For example, in~\cref{corr:soft-npg-pe-no-entropy}, we leverage our framework to provide a theoretical guarantee for the $\NPG$ update with actor entropy and $m$ steps of the hard Bellman operator (i.e., no critic entropy) for policy evaluation.
+This corresponds to one of the variants that we later evaluate empirically in the function approximation setting.

-\textbf{Contribution 4}: In~\cref{sec:experiments}, we empirically evaluate the objectives derived from our actor-critic framework and compare them against $\DQN$.
+\textbf{Contribution 4}: In~\cref{sec:experiments}, we empirically evaluate the objectives instantiated using our actor-critic framework.
 Our results reveal three key findings.
-First, consistent with our observations on $\DSAC$, our objectives benefit from using the hard Bellman operator for policy evaluation, leading to improved performance.
-Second, we demonstrate that unlike $\DSAC$, the proposed objectives can achieve performance competitive with $\DQN$ even without entropy regularization or explicit exploration.
-Third, the choice of forward vs reverse KL in projecting the intermediate policy onto the class of realizable policies does not matter in most cases.
+First, similar to $\DSAC$, the objectives derived from our framework benefit from the hard Bellman operator for policy evaluation, resulting in improved performance.
+Second, unlike $\DSAC$, the performance of these objectives, including two novel ones, remains robust even without entropy regularization or explicit exploration.
+Third, using the forward KL divergence when projecting the intermediate policy onto the class of realizable policies generally leads to higher expected reward.